Hard Times are Fighting Times

 My photographs of my parents' propaganda archive, surveillance records, family photographs and current lives describe their activism, and subsequent turn toward family life, from an intimate distance.

-At 68, my father, Jed Proujansky, is proud of this history, but not uncritical: “I believe that my work then was important and helped to save lives.
+50 years after the founding of Weatherman, my father, Jed Proujansky, is proud of this history, but not uncritical: “I believe that my work then was important and helped to save lives.
 But my tactics were, at best, arrogant, and at worst, very destructive.”
 This past inspires and moves me, but it can also feel doctrinaire and oppressive.
 How can I live up to these expectations?
 Do I want to?
 Which parts of these perspectives will I keep, and what will I discard?

 This is my heritage, and it is critical now, as the working lives of this complicated and extraordinary generation come to a close.
 We live in a dangerous era, and my parents have navigated hard times before.
 What did they do?
 What did their actions mean for society and for me?
 What can we learn from them?
 What now?